sailccsa/sailccsa.github.io/_learning/how-to-race.md

 Sailboat races are the main activity and focus of Creve Coeur Sailing Association (CCSA).
 We have organized our races to accommodate experienced sailors and newcomers alike.
 To keep the races competitive and fun for all our members, we do not have a formal Protest Committee, and we use only the most basic right of way and racing rules.
 However, we encourage all members to learn all of the U.S. Sailing Rules of Racing to enhance their racing skills.

-SCHEDULE OF RACES
+## SCHEDULE OF RACES
-The CCSA Calendar which gives the dates for all our sailboat races for the year will be made available in the CCSA newsletter, posted on the CCSA Yahoo Group Calendar, listed on the CCSA Web Site, and can be picked up at the Race Committee desk.
+The CCSA Calendar which gives the dates for all our sailboat races for the year will be made available in the CCSA newsletter, posted on the CCSA Google Group, listed on the CCSA Web Site, and can be picked up at the Race Committee desk.

-ELIGIBILITY
+## ELIGIBILITY
 The CCSA racing series is open to members of the Creve Coeur Sailing Association and their guests.

-CLASS FLEETS
+## CLASS FLEETS
 Boats that are members of organized Class Associations will follow their One-design Class Rules regarding equipment.
 CCSA members are not required to join Class Associations for their type of boats in order to participate.

-DISCLAIMER OF LIABILITY
+## DISCLAIMER OF LIABILITY
 Competitors participate in the CCSA series entirely at their own risk.
 The US Sailing Association and International Sailing Association Racing Rules of Sailing, Rule 4 – “Decision to Race: The responsibility of a boat’s decision to participate in a race or to continue racing is hers alone.”
 The CCSA will not accept any liability for material damage, personal injury or death sustained in conjunction with or prior to, during, or after racing or any other CCSA event.

-FURTHER INFORMATION
+## FURTHER INFORMATION
 For further information please contact the CCSA Commodore.